PaulMaddox/golang-db-pool-pattern/README.md

 golang-db-pool-pattern
 ======================

-An example of a DB connection pool written in Go using a master/worker pattern.
+An example of a DB connection pool written in Go using a master/worker pattern designed for processing large batches of operations.

 It features: